Home >> Performance Improvement Framework Glossary

-- SSC has a panel of independent Lead Reviewers, selected through tender, assisted by Performance Review Managers from SSC who, by agreement with State sector agencies, conduct PIF Reviews and other PIF-related projects.
+- SSC has a panel of independent Lead Reviewers, who, assisted by SSC Performance Review Managers, conduct PIF Reviews and other PIF-related projects.

 - Lines of Enquiry

-- The Lines of Enquiry provide guidance on matters to consider in each Critical Area in determining how well-positioned the agency is to meet its future challenges and where the opportunities to improve performance are.
+- The Lines of Enquiry provide additional guidance on matters to consider for each Critical Area when assessing how well-positioned the agency is to address its future challenges, opportunities and risks and lift its performance.

-- Agencies can use the framework to formally assess and help improve their performance.
-A Self-review using the framework is mandatory in preparation for an Agency Review.
+- Agencies can use the framework to assess and target areas to improve the agency’s performance.
+A PIF Self-review using the framework is mandatory in preparation for a PIF Review.